JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 - **`CEDARLING_POLICY_STORE_MAX_FILE_SIZE`** : Maximum decompressed size, in bytes, of a single file inside a Cedar Archive (`.cjar`).
 Archives are ZIP files, so a small download can expand into a very large buffer in memory (a "zip bomb"); an archive whose entry exceeds this limit is rejected with an error rather than being decompressed.
 The whole-archive decompressed size is capped at ten times this value, and an archive may hold at most 10000 entries.
 Set to `0` to disable the size caps.
 Default is `10485760` (10 MB).

-    This value is also the fallback for `CEDARLING_HTTP_MAX_RESPONSE_SIZE_BYTES` when that property is not set explicitly, so a downloaded policy store is never larger than the largest entry Cedarling is willing to decompress.
+    This limit is independent of `CEDARLING_HTTP_MAX_RESPONSE_SIZE_BYTES`, which bounds the compressed archive while it is downloaded.
+Serving a `.cjar` over HTTP whose compressed size exceeds 10 MB requires raising that property as well.

 ### Optional properties